vhscom/after-dark/docs/content/module/toxic-swamp.md

 # Create Your Own Proxy

 Advanced users may wish to configure their own proxy servers.

-advanced settings when running the [Config Generator](#config-generator) and stand up your proxy using the proxy server described in more detail here:
+To do so select <samp>Advanced Settings</samp> when running the [Config Generator](#config-generator) after standing-up your proxy server described in more detail here:

 <details>
 <summary>Expand to view details</summary>